Yep, I think I can see the light at the end of the tunnel (and I fervently hope it’s not a train).

 How many times have you written something, intending it to have a particular meaning – knowing that it reads the way you want it to – only to have someone rub your nose in an obviously misplaced word or missing quotation mark that completely changes the meaning?
 Or what about the times when you have rewritten a scene so many times that you have it ingrained into your mind one way, only to have someone point out that you left an entire line out during your rewrites?
 It’s not that you haven’t seen the writing, it’s that you haven’t seen the writing objectively.

 When I first wrote Half Past Midnight, the novel was 136k words long.
 When I began shopping it around to agents, no one wanted to touch a novel of that length from an unknown, first time author.
 I was advised repeatedly to bring it down to under 100k words.
-In trying to do so, I took out an entire character and a sub-plot involving a traitor who turns against the protagonists… well, never mind the details.
-The point is, when I rewrote the novel, I had one hell of a time removing all the references and lead-ins for that subplot.
+In trying to do so, I took out an entire character and a sub-plot involving a traitor who turns against the protagonists… well, never mind the details. :yawn: The point is, when I rewrote the novel, I had one hell of a time removing all the references and lead-ins for that subplot.
 I constantly had people who I had asked to critique the work asking me what the hell did “X” mean, or why was “Y” happening.
 Each time it was yet another instance of my having missed a reference to a plotline that no longer existed in the book.

 Most of us (writers) know this problem all to well.
 But there is a great temptation presented these days by stories of new authors riding the wave of new technology to quick riches.
 And the changing rules of the modern publication industry is enough to lure people to publish before their work is really ready – before it has been reviewed by an objective set of eyes.
 Self- or indie- published authors often take shortcuts, knowing that within a few months or weeks, they can, with just a few strokes of the keyboard, have their name on the cover of a book that is for sale on Amazon.
 And often the work they present isn’t quite “ready for prime-time”.
 There are some fantastic storytellers out there that are publishing their own stuff.
 Some have hired editors, and some haven’t.
 I don’t think I’m giving away any secrets when I say you can usually tell the difference!